User Stories

 9) Options in Pipeline Activity Screen (Right Panel) The right side of the Pipeline Activity screen contains the following options:

 Abort: This button allows users to stop a currently running pipeline activity.
-When clicked, a confirmation prompt appears.
-Upon confirmation, the pipeline status is updated to Aborted for the respective task.
+When clicked, a confirmation popup appears where the user must provide a reason to proceed.
+Once confirmed, the pipeline status changes to Aborted for the respective task.

 The Pipeline Stage and Pipeline Status of the related user story are also updated to Aborted.